 Cmd/Ctrl + V).

-This method often preserves the vector nature of the artwork, allowing for further editing in the destination application.
+This method usually preserves the vector nature of the artwork, allowing further editing in the destination application.
 Compatibility may vary depending on the applications involved.